8ear/haeckl-it-infra-public/README.md

-# haeckl-it-infra-public
+# Haeckl IT Infra Public
-Haeckl IT Infra Public
+This repository contains the starter shellscript to create a new management host for internal infrastructure.